 - In the event an artist feels a venue is not suitable they should contact the Festival as soon as possible and no later than the end of July.
 Any requests for venue changes will not be accepted after this date.

 - In notifying the Festival of the potential unsuitability of a venue, the artist should provide details of why they feel the venue is not suitable.

 - On receipt of a notification the Festival will consider the request and may at their sole discretion reallocate the artist to another venue if one is available.
 The Festival will not in any circumstance reallocate an artist on the basis that the venue is unsuitable because of its location.

 - The Designer-Makers Showcase will consist of approximately 30-40 indoor spaces at the Town Hall and Memorial Hall.
 These are suitable for smaller works.

 - These spaces are only available to artists who both design and make their own work.
 If applying for one of these spaces please ensure your work meets both criteria.
 (Fine artists, photographers printmakers, etc would not usually be considered designer-makers).

-- As part of the application process the artists may chose an option to be considered for inclusion in the designer-maker halls.
-Only those artists who select this option will be considered.
+- As part of the application process the artists can choose the option to be considered for inclusion in the designer-maker halls.
+Only artists who have selected this option will be considered.

 - The final decision for inclusion in these halls will be made by the Selection Panel.